I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-ndis-pd-allocate-queue.md

 <p>This function returns STATUS_SUCCESS when it completes successful, otherwise it returns the appropriate error code.</p>

 ## -remarks
 <p>To define a <i>NdisPDAllocateQueue</i> function, you must first provide a function declaration that identifies the type of function you're defining.
 Windows provides a set of function types for drivers.
 Declaring a function using the function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>NdisPDAllocateQueue</i> function that is named "MyPDAllocateQueue", use the <b>NDIS_PD_ALLOCATE_QUEUE</b> type as shown in this code example:</p>

-<p>Then, implement your function as follows:</p>

-<p>The <b>NDIS_PD_ALLOCATE_QUEUE</b> function type is defined in the Ntddndis.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>NDIS_PD_ALLOCATE_QUEUE</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for NDIS Drivers</a>.

-For information about  _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>. </p>

-<p>To define a <i>NdisPDAllocateQueue</i> function, you must first provide a function declaration that identifies the type of function you're defining.
-Windows provides a set of function types for drivers.
-Declaring a function using the function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>NdisPDAllocateQueue</i> function that is named "MyPDAllocateQueue", use the <b>NDIS_PD_ALLOCATE_QUEUE</b> type as shown in this code example:</p>